MxH0010/WebsitebuildingBakery/README.md

-My name i Madalyn Hedges or Madalyn Villanueva- I'm in the process of a name change in case you were wondering.
+My name is Madalyn Hedges or Madalyn Villanueva- I'm in the process of a name change in case you were wondering.
 The purpose of this project was to design a page dedicated to a bakery who is just starting out on building a webpage to promote their buiness.
 The page includes links to, scheduling events, a recipe from the bakery, and a form to fill out for applying for a job there.
 I used pages that required forms for bakeries to fill out so that I have a chance to display how I build my forms.
 To use the website, it is pretty simple - Each link has a button that takes you to a spepcific page of the website.
 There is a "Back to Home" button on each page to take you back to the main page.
 The forms don't send out or are of use.
 There is a submit button, but it doesn't submit anything at the present time.
 I used 4 HTML pages and 4 CSS pages.
 Each are linked to the corresponding page.
 I did attempt to use Bootstrap, but I got overwhlemed with possibilities and would be working on the project forever and ever- So I opted out of it and stuck with CSS.